dell/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/ConfiguringStorage/index.rst

 * ``powervault_username`` and ``powervault_password`` are the credentials used to administrate the array.

-Configuring NFS server server connected to PowerVault
+Configuring NFS server connected to PowerVault
 ------------------------------------------------------

 To configure an NFS server, enter the following parameters in ``storage/nfs_server_input.yml``